bardiabarabadi/uvicMUSE/docs/README.md

 * Search is required after disconnecting from a MUSE

-## Receiver Class
+## Receiver Toolbox (MuseUdp)

-In this section we explain the methods available in the MATLAB and Python receiver classes.
+In this section we explain the methods available in the MATLAB toolbox.
 The main responsibility of a receiver is to connect to UDP socket (same socket as UVic MUSE) and receive data that is being transmitted from MUSE device.

-#### MATLAB
+#### MATLAB Toolbox

 Donwload [MuseUdp Toolbox](https://www.mathworks.com/matlabcentral/fileexchange/74583-museudp) from MATLAB file exchange.
 Open and install the toolbox on MATLAB.
 Moreover, you need to install [Instrument Control Toolbox](https://www.mathworks.com/products/instrument.html)